HRTP (Human Resources Training Programme - Japan industry insight)

 Since the first session in 1987, more than 600 companies across Europe have benefited from knowledge and concrete tools for better approaching the Japanese market.

-The 4-week Human Resources Training Programme - Japan Industry Insight offers EU managers the unique opportunity to experience and understand both the cultural and economic elements which define and explain Japan's business and technological achievements.
+The 4-week ‘HRTP - Japan Industry Insight’ scheme offers EU managers the unique opportunity to experience and understand both the cultural and economic elements which define and explain Japan's business and technological achievements.
 Continuously improved to meet the latest expectations about business in Japan, the HRTP provides EU businessmen with a professional Japan-related expertise.

-The programme consists of a combination of lectures, a joint seminar and company visits and is designed to help participants become thoroughly informed about the actual conditions of Japanese business through practical analysis and research.
+The programme consists of a combination of lectures, a joint seminar and company visits and is designed to help participants to become thoroughly informed about the actual conditions of Japanese business through practical analysis and research.
 This involves a better comprehension of the language, economy, history and politics of the country, as well as practical business experiences, which takes place in the HRTP.
 The 4-week course may be extended by an optional 5th week of individual company visits.

-- have a major role in defining and implementing their companies’ policies vis-à-vis Japan, or
+- have a major role in defining and implementing their companies’ policies vis-à-vis Japan,

 - are to be transferred to Japan,

 - wish to learn about management practices and technological developments in Japan.